neondatabase/neon/docs/settings.md

 Example: `${PAGESERVER_BIN} -c "checkpoint_period = '100 s'" -c "remote_storage={local_path='/some/local/path/'}"`

 Note that TOML distinguishes between strings and integers, the former require single or double quotes around them.

+#### broker_endpoints

+A list of endpoints (etcd currently) to connect and pull the information from.
+Mandatory, does not have a default, since requires etcd to be started as a separate process, and its connection url should be specified separately.

+#### broker_etcd_prefix

+A prefix to add for every etcd key used, to separate one group of related instances from another, in the same cluster.
+Default is `neon`.

 #### checkpoint_distance